 The HTML robots tags are used to include or exclude web pages from indexing in search engines.

-Here are important roles that robots meta tag that help web pages to prevent indexing
+Here are important roles that robots meta tag that helps web pages to prevent indexing,

-- Excluding the website from indexing at staging environment.
+- exclude the website from indexing at staging environment.

 You should understand the complete concept of attributes, directives, and snippets to instruct the crawlers per webmaster guidelines.